If you want a secure, guaranteed income for your retirement, an annuity might be the way forward.

 A lifetime annuity guarantees a secure, stable income for the rest of your life, regardless of how long you live.
 Your pension won’t run out, but you also can’t make changes to your level of income or frequency of payments.

-The income you receive, either on an annual or monthly basis, is decided at the outset by your provider and is based on the size of your purchase fund and the annuity rate being offered at the time.
+The income you receive, either annually or monthly, is decided at the outset by your provider and is based on the size of your purchase fund and the annuity rate offered at the time.

 Things to consider